 Fortunately, the Army can implement a zero-cost, two-part solution that fixes unstandardized accountability of aircraft components.
 First, retain the -17 as a historical record of what is actually installed on the aircraft (or readily available for installation, like flyaway gear).
-It may not be a useful accountability document, but the -17 offers an excellent record of all items that could be taken on and off the aircraft.
+It may not be a useful accountability docu-

+Two AH-64 Apache helicopter maintainers assigned to 1-10 Attack/Reconnaissance Battalion, Task Force Tigershark, 10th Combat Aviation Brigade, communicate with the pilots of an Apache during a test maintenance run-up Aug.
+6, at Forward Operating Base Salerno in Khowst province, Afghanistan.
+Maintainers and test maintenance pilots work together daily to keep the task force's aircraft mission ready and safe.
+U.S. Army photo by SSG Todd Pouliot ment, but the -17 offers an excellent record of all items that could be taken on and off the aircraft.
 Commanders and maintenance managers must track for operational and historical purposes what each aircraft can bring to the fight.
 Second, remove the paragraph from DA PAM 710-2-1 requiring the -17 to be the method of controlling aircraft component accountability (DA, 2016b, p.
 55).
 Instead, account for aircraft components the same as any other piece of Army property.
 The Army can accomplish this by adding a chapter to the end of each aircraft's TM listing the BII and COEI that must be present at the time of inventory (or by publishing an '-HR' TM, as recommended earlier for the FCR).
 Then, account for aircraft shortages on a shortage annex, and hold individuals accountable.
 This same process works for every other piece of equipment in the Army, and it will work with aircraft components too.